settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ### Project Data Hook (`useProjectData`)

-The `useProjectData` hook from `ProjectDataContext` provides access to all raw jsonDocs and transforms with real-time Electric SQL synchronization:
+The `useProjectData` hook from `ProjectDataContext` provides access to all raw jsondocs and transforms with real-time Electric SQL synchronization:

 ```typescript
 // Basic usage - get all project data